WasteManager/Splunk-Install/Install.md

   - shcluster/apps in deploymon(deployer) is the location you want to put apps you want to push out to search head cluster members
   - To rolling restart from search head cluster captain: as splunk in the /bin dir: ./splunk rolling-restart shcluster-members
+  - to show shcluster status from search head captain: ./splunk show shcluster-status
+  - to show cluster status: ./splunk show cluster-bundle-status
+  - after making changes in cluster manager, apply cluster bundle via cmd line. ./splunk apply cluster-bundle
+  -  to move files from one server to another from cmd line: scp -r filname splunkadmin(the servers admin account)@ipaddress:/(location where you want it sent). ie: scp -r frogfile.config splunkadmin@22.9.123.43:/tmp
+  -  creating a new serverclass will push app changes out to search heads, if not you can manually push it using this cmd: splunk reload deploy-server
+  -  on deployment
 # Best case run
   - turn on machine
   - Use winscp to move splunk rpm to splunk machine